Get Matched With Online Colleges

 Military

-For enlisted dentists, there are positions throughout the U.S. and at military bases around the world.
-Civilian dentists are a minority.
+For enlisted dentists, there are positions throughout the US and at military bases around the world.
+Civilian dentists are a minority on bases, however, you may also find roles with the military within VA hospitals, where civilian professionals are the norm.

-Within the Department of Health and Human Services many dentists are employed in all areas of the country.
+Within the US Public Health Service, many dentists are employed across the country.

 Private industry